 Figuring out why a child isn’t eating or growing well is a bit like putting together the pieces of a very complicated puzzle.
 Because there are actually 7 different systems humans use when eating and feeding, we need to begin with an assessment that looks at your child as a whole person and not just their mouth or their gut or their behavior.
 We use a Multidisciplinary/Transdisciplinary Evaluation Team to make sure we are not missing a piece of the puzzle.
 Our Team is made up of a Developmental Pediatrician, a Dietitian, a Pediatric/Behavioral Psychologist, an Occupational Therapist, and a Speech Pathologist.
 We are all committed to helping you and your child identify what is interfering with your child’s eating and how to best improve their growth and interactions with food.

 STEP 1 = arrange for an Intake Phone Call with one of the STAR Institute team members by calling directly at 303-221-7827 and asking for a Feeding Intake OR complete an Intake request form.
-One of the STAR Institute staff will call you to schedule your one hour, free Intake Phone Call.
+One of the STAR Institute staff will call you to schedule your one hour, no-cost Intake Phone Call.

 STEP 2 = during your Intake Phone Call, you and the STAR Institute team member will discuss the type of evaluation that will be best for your child and your family.